wsmoak/rails-otel-demo/README.md

 4. Returns the formatted message

 The `ActiveSupport::BroadcastLogger` patch is critical for Rails applications, as Rails uses broadcast logging to send logs to multiple destinations (console, files, etc.).
 Without this patch, each broadcasted logger would emit to OpenTelemetry, creating duplicate log entries.
 The patch temporarily sets `@skip_otel_emit = true` on all broadcast destinations except the first, ensuring only one emission per log statement.

-### Credits

-This implementation is based on the OpenTelemetry Ruby Logger instrumentation from:
-- [opentelemetry-ruby-contrib PR #983](https://github.com/open-telemetry/opentelemetry-ruby-contrib/pull/983) by the OpenTelemetry community
-- Similar approach used in [newrelic-ruby-agent PR #1019](https://github.com/newrelic/newrelic-ruby-agent/pull/1019)